istaykov/inventory_optimisation/README.md

 # Assumptions and Caveats:

+## Assumptions

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

+1. **Data Accuracy:**
+* It is assumed that the provided dataset is an accurate and complete representation of sales transactions from 2017 to 2024.
+* Corrections made during data cleaning have not altered the fundamental integrity of the dataset.

+2. **Seasonality:**
+* The observed sales trends are assumed to be reflective of true seasonal patterns rather than anomalies or external factors like promotional events.

+3. **Customer Behavior Consistency:**
+* Customer preferences, such as the popularity of specific categories or product attributes, are assumed to remain consistent over similar seasonal periods.

+4. **Profitability Metrics:**
+* Calculations of gross profit, profit margin, and markup rely on the accuracy of the cost price and revenue data provided.

+5. **Branch and Channel Dynamics:**
+* Performance differences between branches and sales channels are assumed to reflect actual market conditions rather than operational inefficiencies or reporting errors.

 * Assumption 1: Seasonal data gaps: December 2021 data was partially imputed using December 2020 trends.

 * Assumption 2: Negative discount interpretation: High negative discounts were assumed to represent clearance markdowns.

 * Assumption 3: Exclusion of non-sensical refund dates: Refunds with incorrect dates were excluded from the analysis, totaling about 3% of the data.

+## Caveats

+1. **Data Gaps and Missing Values:** Several columns contained missing or incomplete information, such as product descriptions and subcategories, which may have influenced the depth of analysis.

+2. **Outliers:** Extreme values in discounts and profit margins were addressed, but their impact on aggregate trends may not have been entirely mitigated.

+3. **Limited Online Sales Data:** Online sales were underrepresented compared to offline sales, limiting the ability to generalize insights for e-commerce strategies.

+4. **External Influences:** The analysis does not account for external factors such as economic conditions, competitive dynamics, or changes in consumer behavior that may have impacted sales trends.

+5. **Forecasting Precision:** While preliminary demand forecasting provides useful insights, it is based solely on historical data.
+Future trends may deviate due to unforeseen factors.

+6. **Data Timeframe:** The analysis primarily focused on September 2022 to September 2023 for trend insights.
+Findings may not fully apply to periods with insufficient data, such as Spring/Summer 2024.